Christian Therapy

 What if I’m questioning my faith?

-If you’re looking for Christian therapy in Aptos or online across California, and you want a space where your emotional life and your faith can be explored together, you’re welcome to reach out.
-We can begin with a consultation to talk about what you’re carrying and whether this approach feels like the right fit.
+If you’re looking for Christian therapy in Aptos or online across California and want a space where your emotional life and your faith can be explored together, you’re welcome to reach out.
+A consultation is an opportunity to talk about what you’re carrying and whether this approach feels like the right fit.